and future proof

-The bold red building of De Groene Hoeve Children’s centre is located in a park-like landscape in Vosholen, Groningen.
+The bold red building of Vosholen Child centre is located in a park-like landscape in Vosholen, Groningen.
 This new residential neighbourhood is located near Hoogezand and Sappemeer, villages once important for peat extraction.
-This cultural heritage was the starting point of the development of the neighbourhood.
+This cultural heritage was the starting point of the development of the neighborhood.
 On the site is an old boiler house with a brick chimney – a municipal monument – that stands as a reminder of a time when greenhouses occupied the site.
-For atelier PRO, this was an important element to incorporate into the design of the children’s centre.
+For atelier PRO, this was an important element to incorporate into the design of the child centre.

 The pared-back interior features a palette of white complemented by lively accents.
 Skylights ensure a beautiful quality of light inside the compact square building volumes.
 The planning and design of the spaces facilitate different educational needs.
 The size of the classrooms and adjacent outdoor space gives flexibility for teachers to conduct classes as they wish, for example with children assembled as a large group, working in smaller groups inside or outside or individually.
 Classrooms all have wide sliding glass doors and large built-in cupboards equipped with a sink inside.
 While the building has a sturdy basis (structure, installations, corridors, stairs), it has a flexible interior with light partitions.
 Hence this flexible shell can easily accommodate any future changes.
 The connection between the two building halves and the boiler house is a unique space; this transparent multipurpose core is the showcase and heart of the complex, further emphasised by the chimney.